JohanesB/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-task 2: a function that copies a string
+task 3: a function that compares two strings.